 What can I do about dog fouling?

 Many people find dog fouling offensive and want to do something about it.
-There is a lot of information and free resources to be found on the Keep Britain Tidy Website, a link is given in the tab above.
+There is a lot of information and free resources to be found on the Keep Britain Tidy Website.

 Check with your Town or Parish Council if they have a dog warden – if they do, let them know where the fouling is taking place.